Review: Naturehike Hiby Tent

 This full-length pole structure has two major benefits:

-- By tensioning the entire flysheet through the pole structure, including the vestibule, no part of the flysheet is reliant on pegs for its structural integrity.
-Usually, if a vestibule isn’t pegged down properly, it flaps around in the wind – with the Hiby, that tension is created by the poles.
-The poles are perfectly sized, leaving no slack – this results in impressive tension in the flysheet, which really inspires confidence in heavy weather.
+- Better tension and stability: By tensioning the entire flysheet through the pole structure, including the vestibule, no part of the flysheet is reliant on pegs for structural integrity.
+The perfectly sized poles leave no slack, resulting in impressive fly tension that inspires confidence in heavy weather.

-The fact that the tent pitches fly-first also means you can pitch it in the rain without the inner getting wet – this is a major bonus for summer hiking in the Drakensberg.
-The inner is attached to the flysheet with toggles, which are easily removed, meaning the tent can also be used without the inner, as a quick shelter from the rain over lunchtime, or a lightweight camping option.
+Because the tent pitches fly-first, it can be set up in the rain without the inner getting wet — a major bonus for summer hiking in the Drakensberg.
+The inner attaches to the flysheet with toggles that are easily removed, so the tent can also be used without the inner as a quick shelter or lightweight camp option.

-It is essentially a single-entry tent, but the vestibule opens on either side, allowing for some flexibility in the wind, or opening up entirely in warmer conditions.
+It is essentially a single-entry tent, but the vestibule opens on either side, allowing flexibility in wind direction or full opening in warmer conditions.

 The vestibule zippers can be opened from the top, allowing for sheltered cooking while maintaining ventilation.